12 Top-Rated Ski Resorts in Michigan, 2022

 6. Nub's Nob Ski Area

-If you want to get your ski legs on for the first time or before you head West, Nub's Nob is where you want to go.
+For those looking to get their ski legs on for the first time before heading West, Nub's Nob is the place to go.
 That's because 30 percent of the trails are marked as easiest, and another 50 percent more intermediate.
 That leaves only a small amount assigned to most difficult, but with only a 427-foot vertical drop, even intermediate skiers should be able to tackle these trails.

-If you're a beginner, there's a free beginner area with a chairlift, so if you have any questions about whether you'll like the sport, you can always try it before buying a ticket.
+For absolute beginners, there's a free beginner area with a chairlift, so if you have any questions about whether you'll like the sport, you can always try it before buying a ticket.
 Those eight years and younger and 70-plus ski for free.
-Once you're on the slope, Pintail Peak is fun for skiing on gently winding trails.
+And once you're on the slope, Pintail Peak is fun for skiing on gently winding trails.

-Nub's Nob Ski Area expanded their snowmaking efforts in 2019, as well as added to their fleet of corduroy-making snowcats.
+Nub's Nob Ski Area expanded its snowmaking efforts in recent years, as well as added to its fleet of corduroy-making snowcats.
 Another recent addition to the resort includes a two-kilometer snowshoe trail that allows uphill skiers to access the Arena Glades without taking a lift.

 Address: 500 Nubs Nob Road, Harbor Springs, Michigan